onusho/text-to-sql/README.md

 API_KEY=your_google_gemini_api_key
 ```

-5. **Configure the Database:** Ensure PostgreSQL is running locally with the following credentials:
+5. **Set up and Configure the Database:** Ensure PostgreSQL is running locally with the following credentials:

 - Host: localhost
 - Port: 5432